-Effective February 19, 2021, the Company's 83.7% owned subsidiary, Santa Fe Financial Corporation ("Santa Fe"), a public company (OTCBB: SFEF), was liquidated and all of its assets including its 68.8% interest in Portsmouth Square Inc. ("Portsmouth"), a public company (OTCBB: PRSI) was distributed to its shareholders in exchange for their Santa Fe common stock.
+Effective February 19, 2021, the Company's 83.7% owned subsidiary, Santa Fe Financial Corporation ("Santa Fe"), a public company (OTCBB: SFEF), was liquidated and all of its assets including its 68.8% interest in Portsmouth Square, Inc. ("Portsmouth"), a public company (OTCBB: PRSI) was distributed to its shareholders in exchange for their Santa Fe common stock.
 InterGroup received cash of \$5,013,000 and 422,998 shares of Portsmouth common stock in March 2021 as a result of the liquidation of Santa Fe.
-As a former 3.7% shareholder of Santa Fe, the Company's President, Chairman of the Board and Chief Executive Officer, John Winfield, received cash of \$221,000 and 18,641 shares of Portsmouth common stock in March 2021 as a result of the liquidation of Santa Fe.
-On April 12, 2021, Santa Fe received a filed stamped copy of its Articles of Dissolution from the State of Nevada, and Santa Fe is effectively fully dissolved and no longer in legal existence.
-The liquidation and distribution of Santa Fe did not have an impact on the condensed consolidated statement of operations but rather on the condensed consolidated balance sheets as a re-class between non-controlling interests and accumulated deficit.
-As of June 30, 2021, InterGroup owns approximately 74.9% of the outstanding common shares of Portsmouth.
-Mr. Winfield also serves as the Chairman of the Board and Chief Executive Officer, John Winfield, received for of Portsmouth.
-Portsmouth.
-Portsmouth's primary business is conducted through its general and limited partnership interest in Justice Investors Limited Partnership, a California limited partnership ("Justice" or the "Partnership").
-As of June 30, 2021, Portsmouth has a 99.3% limited partnership interest in Justice and is the sole general partner.
-The financial statements of Justice are consolidated with those of the Company.
+As a former 3.7% shareholder of Santa Fe, the Company's President, Chairman of the Board and Chief Executive Officer, John Winfield, received cash of \$221,000 and 18,641 shares of Portsmouth common stock in March 2021 as a result of the liquidation of Santa Fe received a filed stamped copy of its Articles of Dissolution from the State of Nevada, and Santa Fe is effectively fully dissolved and no longer in legal existence.
+The liquidation and distribution of Santa Fe did not have an impact on the consolidated statement of operations but rather on the consolidated balance sheets as a reclass between non-controlling interests and accumulated deficit.

+As of June 30, 2022, InterGroup owns approximately 75.0% of the outstanding common shares of Portsmouth.
+As of June 30, 2022, the Company's President, Chairman of the Board and Chief Executive Officer, John Winfield, owns approximately 2.5% of the outstanding common shares of Portsmouth.
+Mr. Winfield also serves as the Chairman of the Board and Chief Executive Officer of Portsmouth.
+The Company's Vice President Real Estate, David Gonzalez was elected President of Portsmouth in May 2021.

+Portsmouth's primary business was conducted through its general and limited partnership interest in Justice Investors Limited Partnership, a California limited partnership ("Justice" or the "Partnership").
+Portsmouth received management fees as a general partner of Justice for its services in overseeing and managing the Partnership's assets.
+Those fees were eliminated in consolidation.
+Effective July 15, 2021, Portsmouth completed the purchase of 100% of the limited partnership interest of Justice through the acquisition of the remaining 0.7% non-controlling interest.